Thomas Mayne Reid

-Thomas Mayne Reid (4 April 1818 – 22 October 1883) was an Irish-American novelist who fought in the Mexican–American War (1846–1848).
-His many works on American life describe colonial policy in the American colonies, the horrors of slave labour and the lives of American Indians.
-"Captain" Reid wrote adventure novels akin to those by Frederick Marryat and Robert Louis Stevenson, and set mainly in the American West, Mexico, South Africa, the Himalayas, and Jamaica.
+Thomas Mayne Reid (4 April 1818 – 22 October 1883) was an Irish British novelist who fought in the Mexican–American War (1846–1848).
+His many works on American life describe colonial policy in the American colonies, the horrors of slave labour, and the lives of American Indians.
+"Captain" Reid wrote adventure novels akin to those by Frederick Marryat (1792–1848), and Robert Louis Stevenson (1850–1894).
+They were set mainly in the American West, Mexico, South Africa, the Himalayas, and Jamaica.
 He was an admirer of Lord Byron.
+His novel Quadroon (1856), an anti-slavery work, was later adapted as a play entitled The Octoroon (1859) by Dion Boucicault and produced in New York.

+While Reid's novels have become almost completely forgotten in the Anglosphere, they have remained popular in Eastern Europe and particularly in Russia (ever since the Czar of Russia / House of Romanov imperial dynasty of the Russian Empire), being considered a part of the canon of Western literature and being published under the category of "World Classics" along with Jack London and James Fenimore Cooper.

 Biography

 Early years

-Reid was born in Ballyroney, a hamlet near Katesbridge, County Down, in present day Northern Ireland, the son of Rev. Thomas Mayne Reid Sr., who was a senior clerk of the General Assembly of the Presbyterian Church in Ireland.
-His father wanted him to become a Presbyterian minister, and in September 1834 he enrolled at the Royal Belfast Academical Institution.
+Reid was born in Ballyroney, a hamlet near Katesbridge, County Down, in present-day Northern Ireland, the son of Rev. Thomas Mayne Reid Sr., a senior clerk of the General Assembly of the Presbyterian Church in Ireland, and his wife.
+His father wanted Reid to become a Presbyterian minister, and in September 1834 the youth enrolled at the Royal Belfast Academical Institution.
 He stayed for four years, but lacked motivation to complete his studies and graduate.
 He headed back to Ballyroney to teach at a school.

-In December 1839 Reid boarded the Dumfriesshire, bound for New Orleans, Louisiana, arriving in January 1840 and soon finding a job as a corn factor's clerk in the corn market.
+In December 1839 Reid boarded the Dumfriesshire, bound for New Orleans, Louisiana, arriving in January 1840.
+He soon found a job as a corn factor's clerk in the corn market.
 After six months in New Orleans, he is said to have left for refusing to whip slaves.
-Reid later used Louisiana as the setting of one of his successful books, an anti-slavery novel entitled The Quadroon.
+Reid later used Louisiana as the setting of one of his successful books, an anti-slavery novel entitled The Quadroon (1856).

-Reid then travelled to Tennessee, where on a plantation near Nashville he tutored the children of Dr. Peyton Robertson.
+Reid travelled to Tennessee, where on a plantation near Nashville he tutored the children of Dr. Peyton Robertson.
 Some twenty years later, Reid would make mid-Tennessee the setting for his novel The Wild Huntress.
 After Robertson's death, Reid founded a short-lived school in Nashville.

 In 1841 he found work as a clerk for a provision dealer in either Natchez, Mississippi, or Natchitoches, Louisiana (the latter seems likelier).
 Although Reid later claimed to have made several trips West in this period, on which he purportedly based some of his novels, the evidence for this is sketchy and confusing at best.